Interedge backscattering in time-reversal symmetric quantum spin Hall Josephson junctions: Abstract

 \section{Abstract}

-Using standard tight-binding methods, we investigate a novel backscattering mechanism taking place on quantum spin Hall N'SNSN' Josephson junctions in the presence of time-reversal symmetry.
+{\bf Using standard tight-binding methods, we investigate a novel backscattering mechanism taking place on quantum spin Hall N'SNSN' Josephson junctions in the presence of time-reversal symmetry.
 This extended geometry allows for the interplay between two types of Andreev bound states (ABS): the usual phase-dependent ABS localized at the edges of the central SNS junction \emph{and} phase-independent ABS localized at the edges of the N'S regions.
-Crucially, the latter arise at discrete energies $E_n$ and mediate a backscattering process between opposite edges on the SNS junction, yielding gap openings when both types of ABS are at resonance.
-In this scenario, a 4$\pi$-periodic ABS decouples from the rest of the spectrum, and thus, it can be probed preventing the emission to the quasicontinuum.
-Interestingly, this backscattering mechanism introduces a new length scale, determining the ratio between $4\pi$- and $2\pi$-periodic supercurrent contributions and distorts the superconducting quantum interference (SQI) pattern.
-Finally, to proof the participation of these ABS, we propose to use a magnetic flux to tune $E_n$ to zero, resulting in the selective lifting of the fractional Josephson effect.
+Crucially, the latter arise at discrete energies $E_n$ and mediate a backscattering process between opposite edges on the SNS junction, yielding gap openings when both types of ABS are coherently coupled.
+In this scenario, a 4$\pi$-periodic ABS decouples from the rest of the 2$\pi$-periodic spectrum, yielding several observable consequences: Firstly, we show that the $4\pi$-periodic spectrum can be probed by means of the Shapiro experiment even in the presence of dynamical transitions between the ABS and the quasicontinuum.
+Secondly, the presence of this backscattering mechanism distorts the superconducting quantum interference (SQI) pattern within the length scale, determined by the ratio between $4\pi$- and $2\pi$-periodic supercurrent contributions.
+Finally, we propose to use a magnetic flux to tune $E_n$ to zero, resulting in the selective lifting of the fractional Josephson effect. }